IQuOD/wodpy/README.md

 **Attributes:**

-The following are keys in a `.meta` dictionary on the dataframe:
+The following are keys in a `.attrs` dictionary on the dataframe:

  - `cruise`: cruise ID number
  - `day`: of the month on [1, 31]